cat-alog/cat-alog.github.io/_posts/2018-02-10-ist616-wk5-metadataModels.md

 ### Preguntas Leyendo
 ##### Source: Taylor, Arlene G, and Daniel N. Joudrey.
 The Organization of Information.
-Westport (Conn.: Libraries Unlimited, 2009.
+Westport, Conn.: Libraries Unlimited, 2009.
 Print.
 * more details in the difference between Relational Model and Object-relational Model
 * a teensy bit more review of work > expression > manifestation >  item, pls